Code-Institute-Submissions/Professional-Training-Development/README.md

 * Safari does not support background images which is why a background colour is defined instead.
 * On the smallest devices (Galaxy S5 and Apple iPhone 5) some of the course menus (Flex Div) slide under the fixed footer, meaning that the only way to click on the bottom-most course detail is to do so in portrait-mode.
-* The course detail modal is set to 'z-index: 4' to lie on top of the fixed footer and hamburger-menu.
+* The course detail modal is set to `z-index: 4` to lie on top of the fixed footer and hamburger-menu.
 As the footer is fixed the course detail modal is scrollable to allow the user to read all the information and click on all the icons and buttons.

 ### HTML and CSS Validation: [Nu HTML and CSS Checker](https://validator.w3.org/nu/)